dcchambers/dcchambers.github.io/_pages/now.md

 author_profile: true
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2024-07-30
+last_modified_at: 2024-08-05
 last_modified_location: "my home in Wisconsin"
 ---

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

-I am attending the [Madison+ Ruby Conference](https://www.madisonruby.com/) this week in Madison, WI.
-Come say hi if you're visiting!
+Last week (Aug 1-2 2024) I attended the [Madison+ Ruby Conference](https://www.madisonruby.com/).
+It was a great experience and I will be sharing a write-up of my time shortly.

 ## Fitness